Tesamorelin Therapy in Miami

 - Improved body composition — simultaneously supports lean muscle preservation while reducing fat mass

-Clinical Evidence for Visceral Fat Reduction
+Proven Visceral Fat Reduction

 Tesamorelin has been evaluated in multiple randomized, placebo-controlled clinical trials.
-Key findings include:
+These results are notable because visceral fat is notoriously resistant to reduction through diet and exercise alone.

-- Increased IGF-1 levels confirming growth hormone stimulation
+Increased IGF-1 levels confirming growth hormone stimulation

-- Improvements in triglyceride levels and total cholesterol-to-HDL ratio
+Improvements in triglyceride levels and total cholesterol-to-HDL ratio

 Tesamorelin vs. Sermorelin